-Although an inflation clause is not explicitly defined in law, this does not mean that it is illegal.
+While an inflation clause is not explicitly defined in law, that of course does not mean that it is something illegal.
 The Civil Code generally allows for the possibility of negotiating annual rent increases.
 However, it does not mention a specific form.

 So what does an inflation clause mean?
 It is a clause in the lease agreement that allows the rent to be increased in line with the rate of inflation.
 In practice, when the prices of goods and services increase by a certain percentage, the rent will (usually) automatically increase in the same way.
 This is a protection for landlords in particular, but in certain cases also for tenants.
 It does not only apply to the rental of flats, but also to non-residential premises, land or other long-term leased items.
 And it can also be used outside the scope of tenancy agreements.